twardoch/lorem-chatum-for-indesign/README.md

 ### v2 for Adobe InDesign 2023 and newer

 - Version 2 of _Lorem Chatum_ is licensed under the [Apache 2.0 License](src/v2-indesign-2023-and-newer/LICENSE.txt).
+- Version 2 is written using modern ES6 and uses the [Adobe InDesign UXP](https://developer.adobe.com/indesign/uxp/) scripting API introduced in late 2022.
+ES6 has support for JSON and https API calls, so no polyfills were necessary.

 ### v1 for Adobe InDesign 2022 and older

 - Version 1 of _Lorem Chatum_ is licensed under the [GNU General Public License v3.0](src/v1-indesign-2022-and-older/LICENSE.txt), due to a dependency.
+- Version 1 is written in old ExtendScript, which cannot natively process JSON or make https API calls.
+The code includes “polyfills” for both functionalities.
+For simplicity of packaging, the polyfills are included directly into the script code.
-- Version 1 includes the [standalone JSON](https://github.com/indiscripts/extendscript/tree/master/JSON) code, copyright (c) 2017-2022 [Marc Autret](https://indiscripts.com/), licensed under the MIT license.
+    - For JSON processing, _Lorem Chatum_ v1 includes the [standalone JSON](https://github.com/indiscripts/extendscript/tree/master/JSON) code, copyright (c) 2017-2022 [Marc Autret](https://indiscripts.com/), licensed under the MIT license.
-- Version 1 includes the [Restix](https://github.com/grefel/restix/blob/master/restix.jsx) code by [Gregor Fellenz](http://www.publishingx.de), licensed under the GNU General Public License v3.0.
+    - For https API calls, _Lorem Chatum_ v1 includes the [Restix](https://github.com/grefel/restix/blob/master/restix.jsx) code by [Gregor Fellenz](http://www.publishingx.de), licensed under the GNU General Public License v3.0.
 This makes the entire code GPL3.